 - Use the MBTA’s trip planner to find the best bus routes for your family.

 The Somerville Public Schools are now offering two types of free MBTA passes!

 - M7 Student Passes - All Somerville Public Schools students in grades 7-12 received a M7 Student Pass at school in September.
 These passes allow unlimited free travel from September through June on the bus, subway, Commuter Rail Zones 1A, 1, and 2, and East Boston Ferry.
 In July and August, the card can be used to get discounted fares and passes.
 If you have questions or your student did not receive their pass, please contact the front office staff at your school.
 No application is needed.

-    - Parent/Guardian Pass - As part of a new pilot program, qualifying low-income parents and guardians of Somerville Public Schools students can receive free Monthly LinkPasses for unlimited travel on the bus, subway, Commuter Rail Zone 1A, and Charlestown and East Boston Ferries.
+- Parent/Guardian Passes - Qualifying low-income parents and guardians of Somerville Public Schools students can receive free Monthly LinkPasses for unlimited travel on the bus, subway, Commuter Rail Zone 1A, and Charlestown and East Boston Ferries.
 Contact your school’s School-Based Family and Community Liaison to learn about eligibility and availability.
-This pilot program is currently running until October 31, 2023.
+This program is currently running until June 30, 2024.

 The Somerville Public Schools offer transportation for eligible students enrolled in the Multilingual Learner Education and Special Education programs.
 Strict protocols and scheduled routes are in place to ensure the health and safety of students.
 For routing questions, families should contact their program department directly.

 - Buses transport students between their proximity school (the school closest to home) and the school where they do their learning.
 Families are responsible for transportation between home and their proximity school.

 - Students have bus tags with their name, proximity school, and bus number.